zimnyaa/smbsocks/README.md

 # `smbsocks`/`rpclink`

 ```
-a simple Go-only rpc2socks alternative. the client is windows-only
+a simple Go-only rpc2socks alternative. the client is a windows-only
-and should be run with runas /netonly with administrative credentials
+Sliver extension

 establishes SOCKS over SSH over named pipes.
 vendors npipe to make the pipe remotely accessible.